iemkek/SAP_Conversational_AI_Assignments/README.md

-# Extra Assignment - Chatbot channels
+# Assignment 6 - Chatbot channels

 At the end of this exercise we want to achieve the following functionality:
 ![Chatbot channels]()